 A final option for departments to consider is sharing and exchanging written information that each person can review and consider on their own time.
-We've provided such a document in Appendix A, which can also be downloaded here.
-The Considerations when Creating/Revising UCCS Annual Review Documents for Tenure/Tenure Track Faculty document provides background, links, and ten common questions and issues to consider.
+We've provided such a document in Appendix A. The Considerations when Creating/Revising UCCS Annual Review Documents for Tenure/Tenure Track Faculty document provides background, links, and ten common questions and issues to consider.
 Sharing the document provides a baseline level of information that faculty can use to inform their ideas and opinions about the process that they can then choose to share with others, their chair, or the subcommittee charged with the annual review document development.